Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 +++
 ![](/images/string-pins.jpg)

-###### The neck and some of the column and the shoulder of the Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.
+###### The neck, the strings, some of the column and the top of the shoulder of the Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***